qazer2525/LayoutLMV3/README.md

 Please find the model video explanation in the youtube - https://www.youtube.com/watch?v=bBwDTY38X58&list=PLeNIpK8NwtHtxa2wC1OcPb8RmQ9vy-Uav

-This is a fork of https://github.com/manikanthp/LayoutLMV3_Fine_Tuning, using Tesseract-OCR.
+This is a modified fork of https://github.com/manikanthp/LayoutLMV3_Fine_Tuning, using Tesseract-OCR.
+I was having problems with the code so I heavily modified to fit my use.
+`src/compile_json.py` is tailored to compile the model output, do create one yourself, or just use inference.py if you just want the model output
-The OCR can be swapped out for other OCR, as long as you follow the input format of Label-Studio, but requires abit of programming skills
+The OCR can be swapped out for other OCR, as long as you follow the input format of Label-Studio, but requires abit of programming skills. inference.py is modified to handle BIO tagging scheme (refer to https://medium.com/analytics-vidhya/bio-tagged-text-to-original-text-99b05da6664)
+eg: B-PUBLISHED_DATE (beginning), I-EFFECTIVE_DATE (inside), O (others)

 # Prerequisites: